Septoplasty is a surgery to straighten a

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: Numbness in the tip of the nose or upper front teethBleedingInfectionScarringSeptal perforation—a hole in the septumNo improvement in symptomsPoor cosmetic outcome

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as: SmokingDrinking

 Chronic diseases, such as

 To prepare for surgery, follow any instructions provided by your doctor.
 Talk to your doctor about your medications, including vitamins, herbs, or dietary supplements.
-You may be asked to stop taking some medications up to one week before the procedure.If you are having local anesthesia for the procedure, it is likely that no other special preparation is needed.
+You may be asked to stop taking some medications up to 1 week before the procedure.If you are having local anesthesia for the procedure, it is likely that no other special preparation is needed.
 If you will be having general anesthesia, your doctor will give you additional instructions.